 Baumvol, L. K., Sarmento, S. (2019).
 Can the use of English as a Medium of Instruction promote a more inclusive and equitable higher education in Brazil?
 SFU Educational Review Journal, 12 (2).

 Emerging Leaders of America Scholarship Program awarded by Global Affairs Canada (2017).

 Title: Popularization of Scientific Knowledge: From Scholarly Discourse to Popular Talk

-In this section of WRDS 150, we will focus on how various disciplines, such as environmental sciences, natural sciences, and computer science investigate and write about the communication of scholarly knowledge.
-This communication can involve (1) knowledge popularization to a broad, popular audience through a recontextualization process of text relocation from a primary scholarly context (e.g. academic journals) to a secondary popularized context (e.g. mass media, news media, magazines, YouTube, Twitter, blogs, Q&A websites, etc.); and/or (2) knowledge dissemination through the interaction with target audiences leading to potential changes in society (e.g. summaries or briefings to stakeholders; educational sessions with patients, practitioners and/or policymakers; engagement of knowledge users in developing and executing implementation plans, etc.).
-The replacement of the deficit model of science communication to a passive audience by one that includes a two-way interaction between the academic community and non-specialist audiences has promoted dialogue, empowerment, inclusion, and participation through the public engagement with science.
+In this section of WRDS 150, we will focus on how various disciplines, such as environmental sciences, health sciences, natural sciences, and computer science investigate and write about the communication of scholarly knowledge.
+This communication can involve the knowledge popularization to a broad, popular audience through a recontextualization process of text relocation from a primary scholarly context (e.g., academic journals) to a secondary popularized context (e.g., mass media, news media, magazines, YouTube, Twitter, blogs, Q&A websites, etc.).
+Considering advancements over time in the relationship between scholarly knowledge and discourse and “popular talk”, the traditional deficit model of science communication involving the “hierarchical transmission” from experts to a passive audience has been replaced by a model that includes a two-way interaction between the academic community and non-specialist audiences.
+This contemporary and democratic view of knowledge popularization allows for a reflective and dialogic communication between science and society and promotes empowerment, inclusion, and participation through the public engagement with science, working as a strategic alternative for social, educational, cultural, and economic development.
 The readings in the course, along with the individual and collaborative writing assignments and activities, will allow students to engage in scholarly conversations and explore multiple research genres and methods, types of data, and writing practices.